rafipopz98/WeatherApp/README.md

 # Calculator Application

-A simple Calculator application made using HTML, CSS, JavaScript.
-And it is hosted at [bit.ly/DecodersCalculator](https://bit.ly/DecodersCalculator)
+A simple Weather application made using HTML, CSS.

-Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Harshit Sharma](https://github.com/harshit-sharma-gits) and [Barmendu Chakraborty](https://github.com/BarmenduC)
+Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: [Madhav Dwivedi ](https://github.com/hubblemd) and Akshaya Pratap Singh.

 ## How to Contribute?